Menu

 One of the most famous features of Westminster Palace is the Elizabeth Tower, which houses the iconic Big Ben bell.
 The tower stands over 96 meters (315 feet) tall and offers stunning views of London from its top.

 In addition to its historical and architectural significance, Westminster Palace is also an important center of political activity in the United Kingdom.
 Visitors can attend debates and hearings in the House of Commons and the House of Lords to experience the workings of British democracy firsthand.
+With its rich history and enduring significance, Westminster Palace is a must-see destination for anyone visiting London.

 Video of Best Places to Visit in England by Ryan Shirley